-In our approach to the problem we consider portfolios of assets for which the payouts are based on separate measurements being made on two or more distinct quantum systems.
+As we pointed out in Section \ref{sec:Financial observables}, however, it does not make sense to form a portfolio of several contracts each based on the same quantum system but with different measurement frames, since such measurements will in general be incompatible and cannot be simultaneously realized.
+In our approach to the problem, we consider portfolios of assets for which the payouts are based on separate measurements being made on two or more distinct quantum systems.
 Imagine, for example, a financial institution where in one room an experiment is carried out on Quantum System I, with certain results obtained, and another experiment is carried out in another room on Quantum System II, with certain results obtained.
 In each case, there are contracts leading to payouts depending on the results obtained.

 Since the measurements do not interfere with one another (after all, they are carried out in different rooms) they can be carried out simultaneously, each delivering a certain number of units of account, so it makes sense to speak of holding a portfolio in the two assets, for which the payout is simply the totality of the payouts of the constituents of the portfolio, with appropriate weightings.
+Let us see how we model such a situation.
+To simplify the discussion, we stick with the case where there are two quantum systems involved, with measurements made on each of them.

-Let's see how we model such a situation.
-To simplify the discussion, we stick with the case where there are just two quantum systems involved, with measurements made on each of them.
-The setup can be easily generalized to the case where there are $N$ such systems.
-The key idea is that to model a portfolio of two such quantum assets, we need to consider the tensor product of the Hilbert spaces of the individual systems.
+The setup can then be easily generalized to the case where there are $N$ such systems.
+The key idea is that to model a portfolio of two such contracts, we need to consider the tensor product of the Hilbert spaces of the individual systems.
 In fact, the two Hilbert spaces might even be of different dimensions.

 The usual Dirac notation does not hold up so well in such a setting, so we use an {\em index notation} instead, which works quite smoothly \cite{geroch, BH2001}.
 Thus, let $\mathcal H_1$ be a Hilbert space of dimension $n$ and let $\mathcal H_2$ be a Hilbert space of dimension $n'$, where $n$ and $n'$ are not necessarily the same.
 We write $\xi^a$ and $\xi^{a'}$ for typical elements of $\mathcal H_1$ and $\mathcal H_2$ respectively, where $a = 1, 2, \, .\, .\, .\, n$ and $a' = 1, 2, \, .\, .\, .\, n'$.
 Thus indices without dashes refer to the first Hilbert space and indices with dashes refer to the second Hilbert space.
 We write $\eta_a$ and $\eta_{a'}$ for typical elements of the corresponding dual spaces $\mathcal H_1^*$ and $\mathcal H_2^*$.
 The complex conjugates of $\xi^a$ and $\xi^{a'}$ are denoted $\bar \xi_a$ and $\bar \xi_{a'}$ respectively.
 Then for the inner product between $\xi^a$ and $\eta_a$ we write $\xi^a \,\eta_a$ and for the inner product between $\xi^{a'}$ and $\eta_{a'}$ we write $\xi^{a'} \,\eta_{a'}$, with the usual summation convention.